-Program Spotlight: Graduate Certificate in Early Intervention Studiesby UTEP Connect
+Program Spotlight: Graduate Certificate in Early Intervention Studies

 Working with special-needs children requires a certain personality, as well as a specific skill set.
 Not only should these individuals be compassionate, patient and interested in advocacy, they must also have the education necessary to navigate the physical, mental and societal requirements of special-needs children and their families.
-A graduate certificate in early intervention studies helps students provide the best possible education to children with special needs from birth through age 8.
+A graduate certificate in Early Intervention Studies can help provide the foundation necessary to successfully work with special-needs children from birth through age 8.

-To meet admission requirements for the graduate certificate in early intervention studies, students should hold a bachelor’s degree and have preferably achieved a GPA of 3.0 or higher.
+To meet admission requirements for the Graduate Certificate in Early Intervention Studies, students should hold a bachelor’s degree and have preferably achieved a GPA of 3.0 or higher.
 Students must submit a graduate admissions application, official transcripts, a statement of purpose, a resume and three letters of recommendation.
 Put your best foot forward with our tips for creating a stellar graduate admissions statement of purpose and our etiquette suggestions on how to request letters of recommendation.

-A graduate certificate in early intervention studies can be completed online in just 15 semester hours.
-Although the classwork is online, UTEP’s graduate certificate in early intervention studies requires students to reach out to special-needs children and families within their own communities through activities, service and education.
+A Graduate Certificate in Early Intervention Studies can be completed online in just 15 semester hours.
+Although the classwork is online, UTEP’s graduate certificate requires students to reach out to special-needs children and families within their own communities through activities, service and education.

 Education at UTEP